Ellen Axson Wilson: Biography

 Insisting that her children must not be born as Yankees, Ellen went to stay with relatives in Gainesville, Georgia for Margaret's birth in 1886 and Jessie's in 1887.
 But Eleanor was born in Connecticut in 1889, while Wilson was teaching at Wesleyan University.

+After Edward’s death in 1905, Ellen set up a scholarship in his memory at the Berry College; the college held an Ellen Axson Wilson Homecoming event in 2014 to commemorate the centenary of her death.

-Wilson's career at Princeton University began in 1890, bringing Ellen new social responsibilities.
+Wilson's career at Princeton University began in 1890.
+At that time Ellen worked as researcher and translator for several of her husband’s books.

+Wilson was elected as president in 1912, bringing Ellen new social responsibilities.
 She took refuge from such demands in her art.
 As First Lady, she drew sketches and painted in a studio set up on the third floor of the White House.
+During her time at the White House, she continued to paint, but exhibited her work under an assumed name.
 She donated much of her work to charity.
 She arranged the White House weddings of two of her daughters.

-After Wilson was elected as president in 1912, the Wilsons preferred to begin the administration without an inaugural ball.
+The Wilsons preferred to begin the administration without an inaugural ball.
 The First Lady's entertainments were simple, but her unaffected cordiality made her parties successful.
 In their first year, she convinced her scrupulous husband that it would be perfectly proper to invite influential legislators to a private dinner.

 Wilson had grown up in a slave-owning family.
 As First Lady, she devoted much effort to the cause of improving housing in the national capital's largely black slums.
-She visited dilapidated alleys and brought them to the attention of debutantes and Congressmen.
+She visited dilapidated alleys and brought Congressmen to visit these alleys.
+The “Alley” bill was legislated by the government on the day of her death.

 She died of Bright's disease at the White House on August 6, 1914.
 She was buried in Rome, Georgia among her family at Myrtle Hill Cemetery.

 In December 1915, President Woodrow Wilson remarried, to Edith Bolling Galt.